rhe33/cs400-X-Team-009/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+We email or text each other each week to ensure that there is nothing important missing from the assignment.

 ## Add any other rules that your team establishes to help each other work effectively together